Excellence in Education and Instructional Innovation

 The CFE is partnering with the College of Arts and Sciences to support the Quality Enhancement Plan (QEP), with the theme of “Creating Scientists: Learning by Connecting, Doing, and Making.”
 Interested in teaching with any of the new MakerSpaces on campus?
 For information about available grants or other opportunities, please contact the Director of the QEP, Kelly Hogan or contact us at firstname.lastname@example.org.

 Most classrooms at Carolina were designed to emphasize the presentation of information from the front of the room.
 However, research shows that students learn and retain more information during class when they interact in constructive ways with other students and their instructors.
-CFE staff are available to work with faculty interested in investigating new classroom design and furniture ideas.
+The CFE is offering a new series of workshops to help instructors make the most of classrooms being renovated under the recently announced Flexible Learning Spaces Initiative.

 Many faculty are working hard to provide students with timely and useful feedback to facilitate learning.
 Depending upon the class size, subject matter, level of course, and other tools in use, any number of approaches and tools might work best.
 CFE staff are well-versed in the pedagogical and logistical aspects of course websites and learning management systems, including formative assessment tools such as polls and quizzes, as well as online presentation and web conferencing tools.